148th Infantry Regiment (United States): 11 September 2001 - 2002 Operation Noble Eagle

-Mission to Kosovo
+Operation Joint Guardian - Kosovo Defense 2004

 Under the command of Task Force Shield Commander Lieutenant Colonel Gordon L. Ellis.
 The 1-148th Infantry, Ohio Army National Guard was mobilized in June 2004 for four months of training prior to a six-month deployment to Kosovo as peacekeepers as part of Operation Joint Guardian rotation KFOR-6A. for the assignment on the NATO-led peacekeeping force in Kosovo.
 The soldiers trained for 3 months at Camp Atterbury, IN and then one month at Hohenfels, Bavaria, Germany.
 The soldiers arrived in Kosovo in August 2004 beginning their mission stationed at Camp Monteith, and Camp Bondsteel, in the MNB-East (Multi National Brigade) sector and returned in February 2005.

-Hurricane Katrina
+Hurricane Katrina and Hurricane Rita 2005

 As part of Task Force Buckeye, under the Command of Lieutenant Colonel Gordon L. Ellis.
 The 1-148th Infantry, Ohio Army National Guard was mobilized on 30 August 2005 and sent to New Orleans, LA. for Hurricane Katrina relief.
 The 1-148th IN was assigned to the Super Dome in order to install stability and facilitate the evacuation of all civilians.
 They returned in late September 2005.

-Operation Iraqi Freedom
+Operation Iraqi Freedom 2007-2008

 The 1-148th was deployed in support of Operation Iraqi Freedom (OIF) 2007–2008.
 They were mobilized in January 2008 and trained for three months at Fort Hood TX, then they were sent to Camp Arifjan Kuwait and conducted convoy security and escort operations throughout Iraq and Kuwait.
 They returned in December 2008.

-Operation Enduring Freedom
+Operation Enduring Freedom 2011-2012

-The 1-148th received notification in May 2010 of a deployment to Afghanistan in the fall of 2011.
-They mobilized in Camp Shelby Mississippi and conducted training to prepare for deployment to RC-North Afghanistan in support of Operation Enduring Freedom.
+In May 2010, the 1-148th Infantry Regiment was notified of a deployment to Afghanistan, scheduled to commence in the fall of 2011.
+To prepare for their impending deployment, they mobilized at Camp Shelby, Mississippi, where they conducted comprehensive premobilization training.
+The unit was assigned to RC-North Afghanistan to in suppoty of Operation Enduring Freedom.

-Missions in Afghanistan
+War in Afghanistan 2011-2012

-The 1-148th Infantry Regiment conducted two main mission while deployed to Afghanistan:

-1.)
-Reaper Company(HHC), Apache Company(A Co) and Comanche Company(C Co) would occupy Forward Operating Base Griffin in Maimana and Combat Outpost Quasar and Combat Outpost Ghormach to conduct Security Force Assistance Teams missions, BDOC(Base Defense Operations), Security Detail for the Battalion Commander's Key Leader Engagements, and QRF (Quick Reaction Force).

-2.)
-Bravo Company and Delta Company were assigned to the NTM-A mission Task Force ROC conducting missions throughout Afghanistan.

-Casualties

-Reaper Company occupied FOB Griffin with two platoons and a small headquarters element.
-On April 4th, 2012 First Platoon HHC 1-148 was attacked with an SVBIED (Suicide Borne Improvised Explosive Device) while on mission in the city of Maimana.
-The Platoon sergeant and two other soldiers were KIA.
-5 soldiers WIA.
-The explosion caused over 30 casualties.

-Comanche Company occupied COP Ghormach the furthest outpost away from FOB Griffin.
-During an attack on the combat outpost 2 soldiers were WIA due to smalls arms fire.

-Unit Awards

-HHC, A Co, and C Co 1-148th Infantry Regiment were each awarded a Meritorious Unit Citation in support of Operation Enduring Freedom.
-The 1-148th returned to Camp Shelby Mississippi fall of 2012 to demobilize.

-Additional Deployment
+Headquarters and Headquarters Company (Reaper Company), Company A (Apache Company), and Company C (Charlie Company) were entrusted with occupying the Forward Operating Base Griffin in Maimana, as well as the Combat Outposts Quasar and Ghormach.
+Their duties encompassed serving as the security force (SECFOR) assistance teams tasked with manning the base defense operations center, providing security detail during key leader engagements involving the Battalion Commander, and serving as the quick reaction force team.
+HHQ (Reaper Company), composed of two platoons and a small headquarters element, was assigned to FOB Griffin.